Medicines Patent Pool (MPP)

 The MPP will look for manufacturers around the world to produce the treatment for the agreed upon countries.
 If necessary and included in the MPP deal, the original right holder will share its know-how and technology needed to produce the product.
 Increasing the number of producers reduces the price of the product and enhances access.
 The original right holders can be financially compensated through royalties, but this depends on the agreement made.

 The MPP has a rich history in facilitating access to HIV, hepatitis C and tuberculosis treatments.
 Early 2020, the MPP expanded its mandate to work on licensing agreements on Covid-19 treatments.
-In October and November 2021, the MPP has signed licensing agreements with companies Merck and Pfizer for their Covid-19 antiretroviral pills.
-These agreements are the first of its kind in relation to Covid-19.
+In October and November 2021, the MPP signed licensing agreements with companies Merck and Pfizer for their Covid-19 antiretroviral pills.
+These agreements are the first of its kind in relation to Covid-19 and cover the sale of the treatments in 105 low- and middle-income countries.
+In March 2022, the MPP closed sublicensing deals with 36 generic companies for the production of Pfizer’s oral Covid-19 treatment.

 - Proven track record in facilitating access to affordable antiviral treatments in low- and middle-income countries.